OleHolmNielsen/Niflheim_system/Slurm_database.rst

   DbdPort=6819    # The default value
   SlurmUser=slurm
   StorageHost=localhost
-  StoragePass=some_pass    # The above defined database password StorageLoc=slurm_acct_db
+  StoragePass=some_pass    # The above defined database password, change it for your site!
+  StorageLoc=slurm_acct_db

 Setting database purge parameters